 Mayor Coleman, Community Leaders Announce Initiatives to Honor Rondo’s Past, Present and Future.
-Deed for future community center transferred, grant for historical book and Rondo Days lineup announced
+Deed for future commemorative plaza transferred, grant for historical book and Rondo Days lineup announced

-SAINT PAUL – On Wednesday, July 9th, Mayor Chris Coleman joined City Councilmember Dai Thao, Minnesota Historical Society Director Stephen Elliott, Rondo Avenue Inc. Co-Chair Ronald C. Buford and community leaders to announce key initiatives to honor Saint Paul’s Rondo neighborhood.
-Gathering at 820 Concordia Street, the future site for the Rondo Community Center, the deed for the property was officially transferred to Rondo Avenue Inc. organization.
-The group will work to secure funding to create a place to house historical memorabilia and create programming to commemorate African-American contributions to Saint Paul.
+SAINT PAUL – On Wednesday, July 9th, Mayor Chris Coleman joined City Councilmember Dai Thao, Minnesota Historical Society Director Stephen Elliott, Rondo Avenue Inc. President Ronald C. Buford and community leaders to announce key initiatives to honor Saint Paul’s Rondo neighborhood.
+Gathering at 820 Concordia Street, the future site for the Rondo Commemorative Plaza, the deed for the property was officially transferred to Rondo Avenue, Inc. organization.
+The group will work to secure funding to create a Rondo Commemorative Plaza and Garden that will be constructed with electronic Kiosks full of historical information, creative landscaping that will reflect the memories of the Old Rondo neighborhood, stories of the African-American contributions to Saint Paul and much more.

 “When we tell the story of Rondo we don’t just talk about this neighborhood or one group of people, we’re telling the story of the city of Saint Paul – the history of our city and the vibrancy of our city,” said Mayor Chris Coleman.
 “We are all honored to be here today to celebrate Rondo, but most importantly by those who keep the story alive.”